 - MYFORTIC (MYCOPHENOLATE SODIUM) – is taken twice a day and is very similar to Cellcept.

 - PREDNISONE – is a steroid and is often taken for the life of the transplant and is taken once a day.
 Some patients will suffer from difficulty sleeping or may feel “hyper” when taking larger doses early after the transplant.
 These feelings will pass in a few days, and the amount you take will decrease.
 The major side effects of long-term prednisone are increased appetite, stomach ulcers, osteoporosis, diabetes, cataracts, mood swings and Cushing’s syndrome.
 Cushing’s syndrome includes round cheeks, protruding abdomen, fat deposits over the upper back, acne and increased growth of facial and body hair.
 Most patients are not on high enough doses to suffer from these side effects, and these side effects will decrease or disappear as the dose is decreased.
-After a few weeks, you are only taking about twice as much prednisone as your body makes naturally.

 With any procedure, there are possible complications.
 The following are potential risks related to the donor transplant graft, immunosuppression medications required to try to prevent rejection of the graft and possible complications if you require a blood transfusion.